zju-vipa/DEPARA/README.md

 #### Training

-We first train some baselines in each domain only.
+We first train some baselines in each domain.
 Baseline(Domain Synthetic):

 ```
 cd $DIR/tools